Coneriys/apache4/docs/content/migrate/v1-to-v2.md

 ## TLS Configuration is Now Dynamic, per Router.

 TLS parameters used to be specified in the static configuration, as an entryPoint field.
-With Traefik v2, a new dynamic TLS section at the root contains all the desired TLS configurations.
+With apache4 v2, a new dynamic TLS section at the root contains all the desired TLS configurations.
 Then, a [router's TLS field](../routing/routers/index.md#tls) can refer to one of the [TLS configurations](../https/tls.md) defined at the root, hence defining the [TLS configuration](../https/tls.md) for that router.

 !!! example "TLS on websecure entryPoint becomes TLS option on Router-1"